albertomh/Exodus/README.md

 ```
 3. Using the [sample application entrypoint](docs/SampleApplicationEntrypoint.java) as a guide, do the following:
     - Pass `scanBasePackages = {"com.albertomh.exodus"}` as a parameter to the `@SpringBootApplication` decorator.
-    - Instantiate an application context with: `SpringApplication.run(YourApplication.class, args)`.
+    - Instantiate an application context with `SpringApplication.run(YourApplication.class, args)`.
     - Call `applicationContext.start()` inside `main()` to emit a `ContextStartedEvent`.
 This is the cue for Exodus to run any pending migrations.

 These three steps are all that is needed to add Exodus to a project — you can now start writing migrations.